Missing Person Policy

 The purpose of this policy is to establish procedures for the University's response to reports of missing students, as required by the Higher Education Opportunity Act of 2008.

 This policy applies to students who reside in campus housing, including campus apartment units.

 For purposes of this policy, a student may be considered to be a "missing person" if the person's absence is contrary to his/her usual pattern of behavior and unusual and/or unknown circumstances may have caused the absence.
-Such circumstances could include, but not be limited to, a report or suspicion that the missing person may be the victim of foul play, has expressed suicidal thoughts, is drug dependent, is in a life-threatening situation, has been with persons who may endanger the student's welfare, or fails to appear where expected for an extended period of time.
+Such circumstances could include, but not be limited to, a report or suspicion that the missing person may be the victim of foul play, has expressed suicidal thoughts, is drug dependent, is in a life-threatening situation, has been with persons who may endanger the student's welfare or fails to appear where expected for an extended period of time.

 Procedures for Designation of Emergency Contact Information

-- Students will be given the opportunity during each semester registration process to designate an individual or individuals to be contacted by the University no more than 24 hours after the time that the students is determined to be missing in accordance with the procedures set forth below.
+Students will be given the opportunity during each semester registration process to designate an individual or individuals to be contacted by the University no more than 24 hours after the time that the student is determined to be missing in accordance with the procedures set forth below.
 A designation will be confidential and will remain in effect until changed or revoked by the student.

 Persons Under Age 18